 Condition: Concours d'Elegance winner, authentic, correct

 Exhibitions: 2009 Pebble Beach Concours d'Elegance - Best in Class

 2009 Fall, Glenmoor Gathering - Award of Distinction

-2010 Amelia Island Concours d'Elegsance - Best in Class
+2010 Amelia Island Concours d'Elegance - Best in Class

 2010 Meadow Brook Concours d'Elegance - Best in Class

-Recent Service: 2017 complete concours engine rebuild by Mosier
+Service: 2017 complete engine rebuild by Mosier Restorations

 Sold new November 14, 1932 by Packard dealer / distributor Earl C. Anthony, Inc. Los Angeles to: